Clinical Eligibility Requirements

 - Ethics in Practice – contact Professor Jennifer Bretschneider

-Priority Registration for clinicals on SSB will take place from March 30 to April 1.
-This is before registration for your other courses, which will begin on April 6, 2015.
+Priority Registration for clinicals on SSB will take place in March, 2016.
+This is before registration for your other courses, which will begin in April, 2016.
 Detailed instructions for Priority Registration for clinicals will be sent by email.
 For a list of frequently asked questions about clinical registration, click here.